Out-of-Province Medical Insurance

 - Emergency dental treatment.
 Common emergency visits include tooth or gum damage from accidents.

 - Non-medical travel expenses.
 Provincial health care doesn’t cover costs associated with delayed or lost baggage or missed flights.

 That's right - Quebec doesn't offer reciprocal billing, so if you get sick or injured in La belle province, you will pay out-of-pocket for any out-patient medical services when your emergency doesn't result in hospitalization.

 It may be no big deal, if it's $50 to visit a doctor.
 Just charge it to your credit card and submit a claim when you return home.
 Here is the form to complete to submit a claim to Manitoba Health.

 But if you need an ambulance ride from an accident scene to the hospital, you're looking at about a $2,000 charge that could have been avoided if you were covered by travel medical insurance.

 Are credit card or group plans enough?

 It depends.
 You'll want to take a close look at your credit card's policy booklet.

 Credit card or group plans don't usually have the same level of coverage as a standalone travel medical insurance plan like CAA Travel Insurance*.

-- Air ambulance dollar limits (e.g. an air-lift from Ontario back to Manitoba can cost up to $25,000.)
+- Confirm the air ambulance dollar limits, are you comfortable paying out-of-pocket if only a portion of the cost is covered (e.g. an air-lift from Ontario back to Manitoba can cost up to $25,000.)?